marcin-ch/IMXRT1170_Image_Classification_Flowers_MobileNetV1_TFLMicro/README.md

 # Overview
-This is a example of image classification on i.MXRT1170 evaluation kit ([MIMXRT1170-EVK](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVK)).
+This is an example of image classification on i.MXRT1170 evaluation kit ([MIMXRT1170-EVK](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVK)).

 It is heavily based on NXP tutorial [Getting Started with TensorFlow Lite for Microcontrollers on i.MX RT](https://community.nxp.com/t5/eIQ-Machine-Learning-Software/Getting-Started-with-TensorFlow-Lite-for-Microcontrollers-on-i/ta-p/1124103).
 Following the description of the tutorial:
 > it covers how to take an existing TensorFlow image classification model named Mobilenet, and re-train it to categorize images of flowers.
 This is known as transfer learning.
 This updated model will then be saved as a TensorFlow Lite file.
 By using that file with the TensorFlow Lite for Microcontrollers inference engine that is part of NXPs [eIQ](https://www.nxp.com/design/software/development-software/eiq-ml-development-environment:EIQ) package, the model can be ran on an i.MXRT embedded device.
 A camera attached to the board can then be used to look at photos of flowers and the model will determine what type of flowers the camera is looking at.
 These same steps could then be used for classifying other types of images too.